Formulary

 Severe hyperlipidaemia

-Do not use the QRISK assessment tool, follow the guidance under “Familial Hyperlipidaemia” below.
+Do not use the QRISK assessment tool.

-If non-fasting triglyceride > 4.5mmol/L
+If non-fasting triglyceride >4.5mmol/L

 Greater than 20mmol/L